Claire-Fisher/boardgame-buddy-ms3/TESTING.md

 1. Manually tested each element for appearance and responsiveness via a simulated live server.

-2. The code passed through HTML, CSS, JavaScript(ES6) validators to check for errors.
+2. The code passed through HTML, CSS, JavaScript(ES6), pep8 validators to check for errors.
 * [**Validators Results**](#validators)
 3. The code passed through an Accessibility evaluation.
 *  [**Accessibility Results**](#accessibility)
-4. Published the page via GitHub pages and shared with fellow students to test and receive feedback.
+4. Published the page via GitHub pages and shared with fellow students and friends (particulary boardgame fans) to test and receive feedback.

 5. Sent my gitHub to link to three third party testers with different devices, browsers, and skill sets:
-    - Dan Sanderson - Senior Developer
     - Shaun Russell - Senior UI/UX/Product Designer
     - Tom Harris - Enterprise Account Manager, krystal.io and Safari user